andyatkinson/blog/_posts/2016-09-20-intro-postgresql-generate_series.md

  2016-09-21 | 112.6
 ```

-What if we want to include extra days in the query result though, like September 22?
-We don't have earnings on those days.
+#### Real-world problem, final solution

+We know how to summarize earnings for days where we have database records, but what about days where there aren't any?
 That's where `generate_series` comes in!

-Let's imagine a user wanted to see earnings from September 20 to 22.
-Putting everything together, we generate a series with a step value of 1 day, for those start and end dates.
-We then do a left outer join on the earnings table by date, which allows us to see the earnings for days where we have data, and an empty value where we don't.
+Let's imagine a user wanted to see earnings for 3 days, from September 20 to 22.
+We generate a series with a step value of 1 day, for those start and end dates.
+We then do a left outer join on the earnings table by date.
+The final query looks like this:

 ``` sql